Ikhsan121/convert-string-to-morse-code/README.md

 # convert-string-to-morse-code
-This my text-based Python program for Udemy course assignment.
+This is my text-based Python program for Udemy course assignment.